 Finding Your Unique Schedule (Beyond the Averages)

-1. Open your Profile and tap "Insights."
+1. Open your Profile and tap "Professional Dashboard."

 2. Tap on "Total Followers."

-4. Toggle between "Hours" and "Days."
+4. Toggle between "Hours" and "Days" to see your peaks.

 Advanced Strategies: Batching and Testing